Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Integral probability semimetrics and Rademacher complexity

 whose properties clearly depend on the chosen discrepancy $\Delta(\cdot,\cdot) $.
-Within summary--based \textsc{abc}, $ \Delta(z_{1:n},y_{1:n}) $ is a suitable distance, typically Euclidean, among summaries computed from the synthetic and observed data.
-However, recalling, e.g., \citet{marin2014relevant} and \citet{frazier2018asymptotic}, the identification of summaries that do not lead to information loss is~challenging for those complex models requiring \textsc{abc} implementations.
+Within summary-based \textsc{abc}, $ \Delta(z_{1:n},y_{1:n}) $ is a suitable distance, typically Euclidean, among summaries computed from the synthetic sample $z_{1:n}$ and the observed data $y_{1:n}$.
+However, recalling, e.g., \citet{marin2014relevant} and \citet{frazier2018asymptotic}, the identification of summaries that do not lead to information loss is challenging for those complex models requiring \textsc{abc} implementations.

 To overcome these challenges, \textsc{abc} literature has progressively moved towards the adoption of discrepancies $ \mathcal{D}: \mathcal{P}(\mathcal{Y}) \times \mathcal{P}(\mathcal{Y}) \to [0,\infty] $ between the empirical distributions of the synthetic and observed data, that is